 Notice all of that sugar and sweet goodness?
 If your crust gets a crack, it can become impossible to get off the dish.
-Spray that bad boy down with some PAM.
+Spray that bad boy down with some cooking spray.
 You’ll thank me.
-Plus, PAM now leaves up to 99 percent less residue buildup than other non-stick options while still offering superior no-stick results.

 Remove the pie from the oven and notice that there isn’t any burned crust.
 Next time using this dish, I will make a bigger crust and probably do the recipe 1.5 times.

-Professional pie cutter, I am not, but notice there is zero sticking of the pie and you can’t see any of the PAM cooking spray (hard to tell in the picture, but I promise you can’t see it).
+Professional pie cutter, I am not, but notice there is zero sticking of the pie!

 Preferably, serve the pie warm with a nice scoop (ours broke) of vanilla ice cream!
 And, enjoy.